DrYogurt/Aero-Design-Team-Gamma/reports_presentations/week_02/report.md

 # Progress Made

 ## Trade Studies
-- We created a spreadsheet to test the effects a set of inputs would have on our desired outputs
+- We created a spreadsheet to allow us to perform trade studies to derive our requirements
-- The main inputs are:
+- The main inputs of the spreadsheet are:
     - Weight
     - Thrust available
     - Aspect ratio
     - Wing span
     - Oswald efficiency factor
-    - Cd_0
+    - Parasitic drag coefficient
     - TSFC
-- The main outputs are:
+- The main outputs of the spreadsheet are:
     - Max ceiling
     - Cruise range
     - Take off distance

 ## Mission Diagram
-- We improved the 2D mission diagram with an animation of the aircraft following the flight path and increased readability
+- We updated the 2D mission diagram with an animation of the aircraft following the flight path and increased readability of the diagram

 ## Requirements
-- Following the feedback given on our last progress report, we began deriving requirements based on the results of the trades studies performed
+- We began deriving requirements based on the results of the trades studies we performed

 ## Product Breakdown Structure
-- Updated PDS to reflect new derived requirements
+- Updated PDS to reflect new derived requirements from trade studies

 ## Additional Work
-Cabin and seat configurations have been looked into and considered
+Cabin and seat configurations have had preliminary research done

 # Next Week's Objectives

 ## Continued Requirement Derivation
-Next week, we aim to continue deriving more requirements in preperation for the SSR.
+Next week, we aim to continue deriving more requirements in preperation for the SSR